jeffjohnson9046/unit-test-demo/README.md

 * `surefire-reports`
 * `failsafe-reports`

 The Jacoco reports are created/stored in the `target/site/jacoco`.
+The Jacoco report can be viewed by opening `%REPOSITORY_DIR$/target/site/jacoco/index.html` in a browser.
+From here, a user can drill down into the various classes and methods that have been (or have not been) covered by tests.

 # Other Resources
 Here are some other resources that might be helpful for gettings started with Mockito and unit/integration testing: